C4 – Household water use per capita in the Republic of Armenia

 Metadata

-Topics: water
+Topics: Water

 Indicator code: C4

-Tags: water use, water use per capita, Armenia
+Tags: Water use, water use per capita, Armenia

-DPSIR: pressure
+DPSIR: Pressure

-Frequency of updates: every year
+Frequency of updates: Every year

-Contact and ownership
+Contact persons and responsible body

-Contact: Naira Mandalyan, Gohar Harutyunyan, Ruzanna Safaryan
+Contact persons: Naira Mandalyan, Gohar Harutyunyan, Ruzanna Safaryan

 Short-term work

-Improve data on self-supply water use
+Improve data on self-supply water use.

 Long-term work

-No long-term work has been specified
+No long-term work has been identified.